 "The Ecraid launch brought together a large range of EU-funded projects that form the foundation of this new project.
 This clearly showed a continuous and strengthened European investment that unlocks our excellence in clinical studies through the establishment of a long-term clinical research network.
-The business plan that has been developed via an Horizon 2020 research grant is expected to further strengthen Ecraid as a financially self-sustainable network that should be attractive for industry including SMEs and have a close cooperation with the European Medicines Agency.
-We expect that Ecraid will significantly speed up the development of clinical interventions for infectious diseases by implementing and facilitating faster, less expensive high quality clinical studies."
+The business plan that has been developed via a Horizon 2020 research grant is expected to further strengthen Ecraid as a financially self-sustainable network that should be attractive for industry including SMEs and have close cooperation with the European Medicines Agency.
+We expect that Ecraid will significantly speed up the development of clinical interventions for infectious diseases by implementing and facilitating faster, less expensive high-quality clinical studies."

 In the next session, Carlo Giaquinto (VERDI), Julia Bielicki (Neo-IPC), Oliver Cornely (VACCELERATE) and Walter Zingg (REVERSE ) discussed their Ecraid-enabled studies, and how they will be enhanced by having access to Ecraid’s pan-European network.
 This was followed by Marco Cavaleri who presented EMA’s perspective on the importance of platform trials to combat infectious diseases.